techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 31. }

 Which is true?
 (Choose one.)

+A. The class is fully encapsulate
+D.
-a.
-The class is fully encapsulated. b.
-The code demonstrates polymorphism.
+B. The code demonstrates polymorphism.

-c.
-The ownerName variable breaks encapsulation.
+C. The ownerName variable breaks encapsulation.

-d.
-The cardlD and limit variables break polymorphism. e.
+D. The cardlD and limit variables break polymorphism. e.
 The setCardlnformation method breaks encapsulation. f.

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: